ankit-jn/terraform-aws-examples/aws-load-balancer/nlb-only/README.md

-# ARJ-Stack: Terraform AWS -> ASG with Launch Temaplate
+# ARJ-Stack: Terraform AWS -> Load Balancer Example: Internet Facing Network Load Balancer

 This Example configuration is a demonstration of [Module: Terraform AWS Load Balancer](https://github.com/arjstack/terraform-aws-load-balancer) utilization to create Network Load Balancer along with Elastic IP Adresses to be used for its networking